WUMUXIAN/blog-wumuxian/source/_posts/Deploy-Mesos-Cluster-on-AWS-Linux-using-Ansible.md

 - [Playa Mesos](https://github.com/mesosphere/playa-mesos) for deploying mesos on ubuntu.
 - [DC/OS](https://dcos.io/) for deploying mesos on coreos.

 However, there isn't a tool that caters for AWS Linux AMI.
 AWS Linux is based on centos 6 but highly customized, optimized and mantained by AWS.
 Personally I feel it the best within the AWS world, thus it's always my first choice when firing up EC2 instances.
 So here comes the problem, all the existing tools doesn't work straightforward for it.
-I chose to do it on my own using [Ansible](https://www.ansible.com/), an IT automation tool that can be used to provision infrasturces.If you don't know about Ansible yet, please check https://www.ansible.com/ and get farmilar with it first.
-Though it's not necessary to get this running.
-The code is open sourced on github at http://github.com, and there's no other dependency but git and ansible.
+I chose to do it on my own using [Ansible](https://www.ansible.com/), an IT automation tool that can be used to provision infrasturces.If you don't know about Ansible yet, please check https://www.ansible.com/ and get farmilar with it first， though it's not necessary to get this running.
+The code for this article is open sourced on github at https://github.com/WUMUXIAN/microservices-infra, and there's no other dependency but git and ansible.
 Make sure you have them installed on your working machine.

 ### Let's get started